orlarey/faust-ondemand-spec/README.md

+---
+author: 'Yann Orlarey'
+title: 'On-demand computations in Faust'
+---

-# _On-demand_ computations in FAUST
+# _On-demand_ computations in Faust

 ## Introduction

-There is a request for using Faust in a more _composition-oriented_ way.
+There are requests for using Faust in a more _composition-oriented_ way.
 This can be done by introducing _on-demand_ computations.
-The challenge is to do that while keeping the simple and well defined semantics of Faust.
+The challenge is to do that while keeping the simple and well-defined semantics of Faust.

-For that purpose we introduce a new $\mathtt{ondemand}(P)\rightarrow P'$ primitive that operates on signal processors (not on signals).
+For that purpose, we introduce a new $\mathtt{ondemand}(P)\rightarrow P'$ primitive that operates on signal processors (not on signals).
 Informally, the resulting signal processor $P'$ is like $P$, but with an additional input for a clock signal and an _on-demand_ semantics.
 As we will see, this _on-demand_ semantics can be expressed using the regular Faust semantics but applied to downsampled signals.

 ## Type of $\mathtt{ondemand}(P)$